-2. Please describe how you have grown as a professional as a result of your undergraduate program and/or past work/education experiences:

-3. What strengths and skills would you like to highlight?
+2. Please describe how you have grown as a professional as a result of your undergraduate program and/or past work/education experiences: 3.
+What strengths and skills would you like to highlight?
+4. What do you expect to loarn from a generalist MSW internabin?
 4. What do you expect to learn from a generalist MSW internship?